-Both of these website builders will do a great job of building your next eCommerce store.
-Choose BigCommerce if you are going to be doing low volume transactions and utilise their great deal with PayPal payments by Braintree to keep your transaction charges to a minimum.
-Also if you want greater control over how your products are displayed then BigCommerce does a good job of that as well.
+Both of these website builders will do an excellent job of building your next eCommerce store.
+Choose BigCommerce if you are going to be doing small volume transactions and utilise their great deal with PayPal payments by Braintree to keep your transaction charges to a minimum.
+Also if you want greater control over how your products are displayed, then BigCommerce does a good job of that as well.

 For everyone else the decision is easy.
-Shopify has more documentation, is easier to use and edit, has more theme choices and has a head start with third party integration and tools.
+Shopify has more documentation and is simpler to use.
+It has more theme choices and has a head start with third party integration and tools.